Describe yourself in three words.

 Many people are battling sicknesses of all kinds, yet they wake up and they fight.
 I want to be the type of person who makes a conscious decision each day to fight by any means necessary.
 Bipolar is a part of me, but it doesn’t have to define me.

 What makes you interesting and unique?

-How would you describe your hopes and desires for your life and/or a testimony of God’s faithfulness in your life?
+How would you describe your hopes and desires for your life?